-The training design of DBT STEPS-A curriculum is to establish four basic elements necessary in implementing the curriculum effectively:
+The training design of the DBT STEPS-A curriculum is to establish four basic elements necessary for implementing the curriculum effectively:

 - Background and Development of the DBT STEPS-A curriculum.